-We will continue to utilize the credit recovery programs, AVID, and dual enrollment options to meet the needs of all of our students.
+Our graduation rate is above federal expectations.
+This is encouraging and we will continue to utilize the credit recovery programs, AVID, and dual enrollment options to meet the needs of our students.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.